build-on-aws/content/tutorials/eks-cluster-ipv6-globally-scalable/index.md

 This tutorial is the first part of a series on deploying an IPv6-enabled Amazon EKS cluster, tailored for extra large, modern applications requiring a vast range of IP addresses.
 Utilizing the eksctl cluster template provided, you'll construct a robust, scalable, and secure Amazon EKS cluster with managed node groups, optimized for IPv6 workloads.
 This tutorial will guide you in choosing Amazon EC2 Nitro Amazon Linux 2 instance types as worker nodes.
 The configuration deploys an Amazon IPv6 Virtual Private Cloud (VPC), and requires version “1.10.1” or later of the [Amazon VPC CNI Add-On](https://aws.github.io/aws-eks-best-practices/networking/vpc-cni/).
 It configures the following components:

 * **Public/Private Networking**: The cluster is configured to use the IPv6 IP family, offering a broad range of globally routable IP addresses.
-By default, Amazon EKS sets up a public endpoint for the managed Kubernetes API server, enabling access via tools like [_kubectl_](https://kubernetes.io/docs/tasks/tools/).
+By default, Amazon EKS sets up a public endpoint for the managed Kubernetes API server, enabling access via tools like [kubectl](https://kubernetes.io/docs/tasks/tools/).
 For those looking to enhance security, you have the option to configure the cluster API endpoint to be private.
 This restricts all communication between nodes and the API server to within the Virtual Private Cloud (VPC), eliminating direct exposure to the public internet.
 With the support for IPv6, this setup provides a flexible networking environment that can be tailored to various access control needs: public access, private access within a VPC, or a combination of both.
-* **Add-ons**: Latest versions of the following [add-ons](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html#workloads-add-ons-available-eks?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-ipv6-globally-scalable&sc_geo=mult&sc_country=mult&sc_outcome=acq), including "vpc-cni" enable the Amazon VPC Container Network Interface, "coredns" facilitates DNS resolution, "kube-proxy" maintains network rules on each Amazon EC2 node.
+* **Add-ons**: Latest versions of the following [add-ons](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html#workloads-add-ons-available-eks?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-ipv6-globally-scalable&sc_geo=mult&sc_country=mult&sc_outcome=acq): "vpc-cni" enable the Amazon VPC Container Network Interface, "coredns" facilitates DNS resolution, and "kube-proxy" maintains network rules on each Amazon EC2 node.
 * **Authentication**: An [OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-ipv6-globally-scalable&sc_geo=mult&sc_country=mult&sc_outcome=acq) for authentication within the Amazon EKS cluster to enable communication between Kubernetes pods and AWS services.
 * **Node Lifecycle Management**: Managed node groups simplify the handling of Amazon EC2 instances, registering them as Kubernetes nodes.
 This configuration employs "m6i.xlarge" and "m6a.xlarge" Amazon Linux 2 (AL2) [instance types](https://docs.aws.amazon.com/eks/latest/userguide/choosing-instance-type.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-ipv6-globally-scalable&sc_geo=mult&sc_country=mult&sc_outcome=acq), optimized for [Amazon Linux 2 (AL2)](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-ipv6-globally-scalable&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 The configuration balances resources, specifying a volume size of "100" and type "gp3".
 Node groups are tailored with a minimum size of "1" and a maximum size of "3," facilitating manual scaling.
 Volume encryption enhances security, while custom labels (e.g., “os-distribution: amazon-linux-2”) enhance manageability, allowing the identification and categorization of nodes, and ensuring their alignment with the intended AL2 distribution.